Tech-at-DU/Flask-Playlister/P11-Adding-Route-For-Comments/content.md

 > [action]
 >
-> Open `app.py` and make these changes to the route that shows a single playlist by id.
-Make sure to also require the `Comment` model in this controller, since we'll be using it now too!
+> Open `app.py` and make these changes to the route that shows comments for a single playlist by id.
 >
 ```python
 # app.py